don/ITP-BluetoothLE/Assignment_1.md

-## Assignment 1 - Design and build a Bluetooth Peripheral
+## Assignment 1 - Design and build a Bluetooth LE Peripheral

 1) Create the service definition
  * Service - Name & UUID